aodhanlutetiae/dj_2022/README.md

 Data Journalism 2022-23 | JOMEC

 This is the material and weekly structure for the Data Journalism module taught at Cardiff University's School of Journalism in the Autumn 2021 semester ([MSc in Computational & Data Journalism](https://www.cardiff.ac.uk/study/postgraduate/taught/courses/course/computational-and-data-journalism-msc)).
-The course ran for 12 weeks with a four-hour class and a three-hour workshop every week.
+The course runs for 12 weeks with a four-hour class and a three-hour workshop every week.
 Questions and observations welcome at odonnella4@cardiff.ac.uk or @aodhanlutetiae.

 Description